JayeHicks/ManageIrrigation/irrigation/README.md

    * System logging
       * The system logging functionality provided by the Python standard library is definitely the way to go.
 Use it if at all possible
       * I choose to generate a new log file for each separate script execution
-      * It is useful to encode the start date / time in the name of each sytem log file.
-This creates human-readable file names with encoed information that can be easily extracted for use in the data lifecycle management of system logs files.
+      * It is useful to encode the script's start date / time in the name of each system log file.
+This creates human-readable file names with encoded information that can be easily extracted for use in the data lifecycle management of system logs files.
    * The solution uses a simple, light-weight, efficient data integrity mechanism to validate local data files as well as data transmissions between the PI 4 platform and the AWS platform.
       * If you choose to use a similar mechanism, use the hashlib.py module to generate hash values on data sets.
 Do NOT use Python's built-in hash() function as different installations of Python will generate a different hash value despite being passed the exact same string.
 Interestingly enough, this is by design and does not represent an error.
       * By storing the hash value of a data set alongside the data set, the hash function can be run again in the future to verify its data integrity on either the PI 4 platform or the AWS platform